dheerajvs/art-gallery/src/pages/items/strawberry-patterned-vase.md

 ---
 templateKey: item
-title: 'Strawberry patterned vase '
+title: 'Strawberry pattern '
 medium: Acrylic paints on terracotta pots
 description: >-
-  This beautifully hand painted "Strawberry patterns" on terracotta pot looks beautiful when placed in any part of the house either indoor or outdoor.
+  This beautifully hand painted "Strawberry pattern" on terracotta pot looks beautiful when placed in any part of the house either indoor or outdoor.
 It gives a modern perspective to the decor.
 You can choose to keep it stand alone or use as a flower vase.